GDQuest/website/content/tutorial/godot/design-patterns/entity-component-pattern/index.md

 ```

-With this ECS pattern, you increase the complexity of your objects' update cycle.
+With this Entity Component pattern, you increase the complexity of your objects' update cycle.
 In exchange, you get objects that know nothing about their surroundings outside of their scenes, giving you a lot of flexibility in how you can reuse code.

 Systems take care of keeping track and updating components, and you do not have to copy-paste code or have deep class inheritance trees.